Qyn-CTF/CTF-writeups/2020/CSAW Quals/blox2/README.md

 ## Overview
 `blox1` has to be solved in order to solve `blox2`.
 I didn't manage to solve the pwn part of the challenge during the CTF, but after I saw some writeups from 2 other teams, I decided to write my own, with a different solution.
+For a bit more context, I recommend you read my other write up on [`blox1`](../blox1/) too.
-Based on the reverse part (blox1), we were able to get cheat codes in the game, which we can use to override the original call to `hw_log` and replace the `0xbadb01` value with `0x41414141` without upgrading our `Write Primitive`.
-Other than that, we can override the checks that originally checked for the first flag.
+Based on the reverse part (`blox1`), we were able to get cheat codes in the game, which we can use to override the original call to `hw_log` and replace the `0xbadb01` value with `0x41414141` without upgrading our `Write Primitive`.
+Other than that, we can override the checks (Just the jumps) that originally checked for the first flag.

 ## Searching for Vulnerabilities
 In the given source, we can see what we have to do in order to get the second flag: